DillonOpperman/Appointment-Application-/README.md

 - **Google Calendar "Cannot GET /auth/google"**: verify `authRoutes` is mounted at `/auth` in `server.js`.
 - **Google Calendar "Missing required parameter: client_id"**: the three `GOOGLE_*` vars are missing from your `.env`.

-AI tools were used for some parts of this project.
-The list below covers the bigger code and design work.
+AI Tool Usage:
 Auth and login

-Built JWT login using HttpOnly cookies with role-based checks that always recheck the database to make sure the user is still active.
+Built JWT login using Http Only cookies with role-based checks that always recheck the database to make sure the user is still active.
 Added a global middleware that reads the JWT cookie on every request so we always know who's logged in, plus a shared header that works for all roles.
-Helped fix a "login failed" error turned out they were missing JWT_SECRET in their .env file.
+Helped fix a "login failed" error turned out they were missing JWT_SECRET in .env file.

 Database models